wjbarberjr/CSPB-3308-Team-3/SQL_TESTING.md

 ## exercise_groups

-Each workout consists of multiple exercises — tho
+Each workout consists of multiple exercises — each exercises is saved as an exercise group which links to multiple sets and one workout.

 | Field | Type | Description |
 | :-- | :-- | :-- |